Evaton Gauteng, South Africa Travel Guide

 Seek dedicated shisa nyama spots.

-A township favorite: a hollowed quarter loaf of bread filled with ingredients like polony, potato chips, atchar, and sauces.
+A township favorite: a hollowed quarter loaf of bread filled with elements like polony, potato chips, atchar, and sauces.
 A substantial and flavorful meal on the go.

 Cured dried meat, similar to jerky however distinct South African spices.
 Biltong is sliced, droëwors is a dried sausage.

-A sweet pastry crust with a creamy, custard-like milk filling, often dusted with cinnamon.
+A sweet pastry crust with a rich and smooth, custard-like milk filling, often dusted with cinnamon.
 A beloved From South africa dessert.

 Evaton offers dining experiences focused on local and informal eateries.
 For fine dining or a mix of international cuisine, venture into nearby larger towns.